FedNow Service

 Executive Summary

 FedNow is the Federal Reserve's instant payment service, launched in July 2023 to enable US financial institutions to send and receive payments 24/7/365 with immediate settlement in central bank money.
 It represents the most significant addition to US payment infrastructure in decades.
 FedNow competes with The Clearing House's RTP network, creating a dual-rail instant payment landscape unique among major economies.
-Adoption is growing rapidly, with over 1,400 participants as of early 2026.
+Adoption is growing rapidly, with over 1,500 participants as of March 2026.

 How It Works